wedapashi/cpp/31_smart_pointers/unique_ptr/README.md

 It is introduced in `C++11` version.
 As the name suggests, at a time only one pointer can point to the object.
 It is used when you do not want to share the underlying resource, in this case the `sensor` class.
-Suppose we have a `sensor` class and a `sensorHandlePtr` class.
-And we have created a unique pointer in the following
+Suppose we have a `sensor` class and we have created a unique pointer in the following way:
-way:

     std::unique_ptr<sensor> sensPtr(new sensor);

 Upon creation, the constructor of the class `sensor` in called.
-This works until you try to create a copy of this pointer.
+This works just as a raw pointer until you try to create a copy of this pointer.
 The compiler will not allow creating a copy of it because copy constructor of `unique_ptr`is a deleted function.
 Suppose we try to do that by:

     auto tempPtr(p);